 Those who belong to Christ Jesus are not “under the Law.”

-What does this mean?
+What is the meaning of Paul’s statement?
+What does it mean, to be “under the law?”
 How is the practice of our faith effected?
-Does it mean that believers are not obligated to keep the Ten Commandments of Mount Sinai?
-Does it mean that believers are not obligated to keep any of the commands written down by Moses and preserved for us?
-What about foods designated “unclean” (See Leviticus Chapter 11.)
-What of the Ten Commandments?
-Peter said that Paul wrote some “things hard to understand” (2Pet.
-3:16).
-Let’s see if we can make sense of “the Law” in a New Covenant context.
+Does it mean that believers are not expected to keep the Ten Commandments of Mount Sinai?
+Does it mean that believers are not obligated to keep any of the other commands written down by Moses and preserved for us?
+What about the Feasts of the LORD (Lev 23:4, 37,44)?
+What about foods designated “unclean” (Lev Cpt 11)?
+What about the sacrifices, and the priesthood, and the Temple?
+Peter said that Paul wrote some “things hard to understand” (2Pet 3:16).
+Let’s see if we can make sense of Paul’s statement, in a New Covenant context.

 UNDER THE LAW